defi-wonderland/aztec-handbook/docs/stack/overview.md

 * Even reads emit nullifiers.
 * A fresh note (with same plaintext but new randomness) is created.

 This ensures **semantic indistinguishability** from writes.
-The cost is that shared notes between users become mutable—once read, they’re re-emitted, invalidating other transactions that depended on the original.
+The cost is that shared notes between users become mutable, once read, they’re re-emitted, invalidating other transactions that depended on the original.

 ## State Categories and Merkle Tree Types